wlonk/arcadia/arcadia.md

 You are certain that the world owes you something more.
 The problems of your position or life circumstance are not your fault, and are mere obstacles on the way to claiming your true place of importance.
 Who do you blame for your current lot?
-Hit this desire when you obtain something that you envy another for.
+Sate this desire when you obtain something that you envy another for.

 ### Decadence

 You need something desperately, unreasonably: gambling, sex, drugs, or something else, as appropriate.
 What is it?
-Hit this desire when you get your fix.
+Sate this desire when you get your fix.

 ### Playing puppeteer

-Like Emma, you see others’ lives as toys for your own amusement.
+Like Emma, you see others' lives as toys for your own amusement.
 You wish to arrange the lives of those around you just so.
 Who is the hero(ine) and who is the villain in your headcanon?
-Hit this desire when you get someone to do what you want without asking or telling them.
+Sate this desire when you get someone to do what you want without asking or telling them.

 ### TODO Luxury (Sensuality)